 The Best Smart Smoke Detectors of 2020

 The OneLink Safe & Sound is the smoke detector that does it all.
 Not only is it a photoelectric smoke detector, but it also has an integrated carbon monoxide sensor, speaker system, and the Alexa voice assistant built right in.
 It can interface with a variety of music streaming services — Spotify, Pandora, or iHeartRadio — and your Amazon Alexa account, letting you control other smart home devices, stream music, and even do your shopping all through your smoke detector.
-The OneLink Safe & Sound can also be connected to compatible existing wired interconnected alarm systems.
+The OneLink Safe & Sound can also be connected to a compatible existing wired interconnected alarm system.

 If you have a Nest/Google smart home, then it's hard to go wrong with the Nest Protect.
 This top-tier smart smoke detector features dual sensors to detect both flaming and smoldering fires, as well as an integrated carbon monoxide detector and escape light.
-It connects with other Nest devices seamlessly and is a breeze to set up, allowing you to do things like signal your heating system to automatically turn off if it detects increased levels of carbon monoxide.
+It connects with other Nest devices seamlessly and is a breeze to set up, enabling you to do things like configure your heating system to automatically turn off if it detects increased levels of carbon monoxide.

 While the Nest Protect does offer plenty of functionality, it also has a fairly high price tag.
-This is compounded by the fact that it can't interface with other cheaper alarms, so you need to buy quite a few if you want a multi-alarm connected system.
-There also are still some kinks with the migration from Nest to Google accounts and the Works with Nest program, which should hopefully be sorted out soon.
+This is compounded by the fact that it can't interface with other cheaper alarms, so you may need to buy quite a few if you want a multi-alarm connected system.
+There are also some kinks with the migration from Nest to Google accounts and the Works with Nest program, which should hopefully be sorted out soon.
 It's one of the best smart smoke detectors you can get if you are building a Google smart home or already have other Nest products.

-If you looked at the Nest Protect or the OneLink Safe & Sound and thought they are far too expensive for a smoke detector, then the Kidde 21026044 is a great choice.
+If you looked at the Nest Protect or the OneLink Safe & Sound and thought they were far too expensive for a smoke detector, then the Kidde 21026044 is a great choice.
 While the Kidde 21026044 isn't your typical smart smoke detector, we feel that it warrants inclusion in this review since it allows you to easily and inexpensively add a wireless interconnected series of smoke alarms throughout your home.
 This smoke detector costs significantly less than the top-tier models and allows you to interconnect up to 24 devices — 18 of which can initiate the alarm for the whole system.
 The other 6 devices can be strobe lights or relay modules.
 It's very easy to set up, as there aren't any accounts to make or apps to download.

 Why You Should Trust Us

 We installed these products in a variety of different places to conduct side-by-side testing.
 We integrated them into various smart home systems, such as Google Home or Amazon Alexa, to try out all their different features and functions.
-Additionally, we rated and compared the amount of time and effort required to install and initially configure each product and awarded points on their ease of use and different smoke detection abilities.
+In addition, we rated and compared the amount of time and effort required to install and configure each product and awarded points on their ease of use and different smoke detection abilities.